 Bite down firmly on the gauze packs that have been placed over the surgical areas, making sure they remain in place.
 Do not change them for the first hour.
 If active bleeding persists after one hour, place enough new gauze to obtain pressure over the surgical site for another 45-60 minutes.
 The gauze may be changed as necessary, just remember that steady pressure is essential to control bleeding.
 Intermittent bleeding or oozing is normal.

 Bleeding should never be severe.
 If it is, it usually means that the packs are being clenched between your teeth rather than exerting pressure on the surgical areas.
 Try repositioning with fresh packs.
-If bleeding persists or becomes heavy, you may substitute a tea bag (soaked in warm water, squeezed damp-dry and wrapped in a moist gauze for 45-60 minutes.
+Once a fresh pack is placed leave it in place with firm pressure for at least 45-60 minutes.
+Frequent changing of gauze that is not left in place for a long enough time will only serve to disrupt the wound and cause more bleeding.
+If bleeding persists or becomes heavy, you may substitute a tea bag (soaked in warm water, squeezed damp-dry and wrapped in a moist gauze) for 45-60 minutes.
 If uncontrollable bleeding continues, please call our office.
+DO NOT forcefully spit out as this will only cause more bleeding.

 Do not disturb the surgical area today.
 Do NOT rinse, brush or probe that area with any objects or your fingers.
 DO NOT SMOKE for at least 4 DAYS, since it is very detrimental to healing.